SBroaddus220/telegram_bot_handler/README.md

-# Telegram Bot Message Handler
+# Telegram Bot Handler
  Includes a logging handler to send log records through the bot.

 ## Description
-This project consists of a bare-bones synchronous implementation of an interface for sending messages through a Telegram Bot.
+This project consists of a bare-bones synchronous implementation of an interface for interfacing with a Telegram Bot.
 Included is also a logging handler to send log records through the bot.

 ## Usage